cyrusfirheir/cycy-wrote-custom-macros/click-to-proceed/README.md

 - `clear`: Clears the content up until this block.
 Use for replacing.
 - `t8n` or `transition`: Custom CSS animation based transition (400ms fade-in by default).
 - `element:name`: Name of element to wrap the block in, (`<span>` by default). e.g. `element:div`, `element:p`, etc.
+- `persist`: Makes this CTP persistent, i.e., the progress is remembered when you transition out of the passage and restored accordingly when you return to it.

 ---